0vercl0k/wtf/README.md

 Compiled binaries are available from the [CI artifacts](https://github.com/0vercl0k/wtf/actions/workflows/wtf.yml) for both Windows & Linux or from the [Release](https://github.com/0vercl0k/wtf/releases) section.

+If you would like to read more about its history or how to use it on a real target, check out [Building a new snapshot fuzzer & fuzzing IDA](https://doar-e.github.io/blog/2021/07/15/building-a-new-snapshot-fuzzer-fuzzing-ida/) and [Fuzzing Modern UDP Game Protocols With Snapshot-based Fuzzers](https://blog.ret2.io/2021/07/21/wtf-snapshot-fuzzing/).

 Special thanks to [@yrp604](https://github.com/yrp604) for providing valuable inputs throughout the project and [@masthoon](https://github.com/masthoon) for suggesting to write a demo targeting [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) secure mode.

 ## Usage